 At home, Simon has a retired greyhound and continues to be deeply invested in promoting the homing of ex-racers.

-Rachel is a qualified solicitor who operates the family-run Nottingham Greyhound Stadium.
+Rachel is a qualified solicitor who spent twenty years running Nottingham Greyhound Stadium before joining Arena Racing Company as their Director for Greyhound Operations.
 From training as a kennelhand in her youth, to spending several decades in stadium management, she appreciates all aspects of the industry and the expertise contained within it.

-Rachel is a keen supporter of research and education on greyhound welfare and has been closely involved with the newly-launched GBGB Apprenticeship Scheme.
-An owner of a former racer herself, she works with several greyhound rehoming centres to fundraise and promote what great pets retired greyhounds make.
+Rachel is a keen supporter of research and education on greyhound welfare and has been closely involved with the GBGB Apprenticeship Scheme and the development of the Greyhound Retirement Scheme.
+An owner of a former racer herself, she works with several greyhound rehoming centres to promote what great pets retired greyhounds make.

-A GBGB Board Director since its inception, Rachel is currently Chair of the GBGB Racing Committee and sits on the Rules Review and Business Committees.
+A GBGB Board Director since its inception, Rachel is currently Chair of the GBGB Racing Committee and sits on the Business Committees.
 As a Director of the British Greyhound Racing Fund (BGRF), Rachel sits on the BGRF Chairman’s Committee and the Audit & Finance Committee.

 Peter joined the Board as an Independent Director in 2015.
 He is a highly-experienced veterinary surgeon with a specialism in greyhounds, having worked across many licensed greyhound tracks.